A few years ago, when we heard the word “model,” we would think of high-fashion supermodels walking the runways of Fashion Week.

 Taye’s passion for fitness and fashion makes her an ideal partner for Lorna Jane, a women’s activewear retailer.
 Lorna Jane gave Taye a discount code and had her model a few outfits for her audience to drive brand awareness and encourage sales.

-You can also find Taye on Twitter, Facebook, TikTok, Snapchat, Pinterest, and her website.
+You can also find Taye on Twitter, Facebook, TikTok, Snapchat, and Pinterest.

 2. Kira West + TONAL